William Stuart Stirling-Crawfurd: Career

 The estate of Milton, adjoining the then expanding city of Glasgow, which he had inherited from his father, was very valuable.
 He was educated at Trinity College, Cambridge, during which time he became a well known figure in the local fox-hunts.
 In 1848 he won the Cesarewitch with The Cur.
 In 1850 he was elected a member of the Jockey Club, the regulating body of British horseracing.
 In 1859 he won the 1,000 Guineas with his mare Mayonnaise, trained by Tom Taylor, which won by 20 lengths, the widest winning margin ever.
-Her progeny however was disappointing.
+Her progeny however were disappointing.

 William Stuart Stirling-Crawfurd was the patron of the racehorse trainer Alec Taylor, Senior, and financed the creation in 1870 of the famous Manton Training Stables on the Marlborough Downs in Wiltshire, which Taylor established as his base.
 The first Classic winner to be produced at Manton was Stirling-Crawfurd's colt Gang Forward (Scottish dialect for "going forward", the motto of the Scottish Clan Stirling) which won the 2,000 Guineas in 1873.
 In 1875 he won the St Leger with Craig Millar, trained by Alec Taylor.
 His other well-known horses included Prince George and Avontes.